Royal Family tree

 James, Viscount Severn×

-Viscount Severn is the youngest child of the Earl and Countess of Wessex.
+Viscount Severn is the younger child of the Earl and Countess of Wessex.
 The couple decided to give their children the courtesy titles as sons or daughters of an Earl, rather than the style prince or princess.
 It is thought this decision was made to avoid some of the burdens of royal titles.

-Lady Louise Windsor is the eldest child of the Earl and Countess of Wessex.
+Lady Louise Windsor is the elder child of the Earl and Countess of Wessex.
 The couple decided to give their children the courtesy titles as sons or daughters of an Earl, rather than the style prince or princess.
 It is thought this decision was made to avoid some of the burdens of royal titles.

 The Princess Royal is the Queen’s second child and only daughter.
 She was given the title Princess Royal in June 1987.
 Princess Anne has married twice; her first husband Captain Mark Phillips is the father of her two children, Peter and Zara, while her second husband is Vice-Admiral Timothy Laurence.
 The princess was the first royal to use the surname Mountbatten-Windsor in an official document, in the marriage register after her wedding to Captain Phillips.